23f3001843/Comment-Category-Prediction-Challenge-/README.md

 ---

-*This project was completed as part of the Business Data Management (BDM) Capstone Project under the IIT Madras BS Degree Programme.*
+*This project was completed as part of the Machine Learning Practices (MLP) Project under the IIT Madras BS Degree Programme.*